avhalo/lyrco/README.md

 ### MAJOR PROBLEM

 I won't go in depth at all but there is thing called licensing.
 How something like lyricfind.com avoids this?
 They don't. at least if you compare the results of above mentioned examples.
 There is no author or who the lyrics belong to (as in members of the band).
 There is a mention of who is the artist.
 However, If you look up "imdb corpus" you'll see also that there are no writers mentioned, just the movies.
 How the whole business runs is by deceiving.
 That's what I'm implementing.
+It is considered what the euphemism level after the fact that for some song mixture on youtube which even list the authors and licensees.

+## Also

+There is github lyrics corpora.
+I just don't like it.
+It is not fully featured but neither will this be.